 The U.S. citizenship application process can take less than a year or several years.
 Those who are not permanent residents but wish to become U.S. citizens must first immigrate to the U.S. and become legal permanent residents.

 Once they become permanent residents, a process that alone can take a few years, they will need to remain in the U.S. and establish permanent residency for five years, without extended absences.
 Once the five years are up, they will then be able to apply for naturalization.
-If they take active part in the American armed forces or are married to U.S. citizens, the residency requirement may be far smaller.
+If they take an active part in the American armed forces or are married to U.S. citizens, the residency requirement may be far smaller.
 For example, a person married to a U.S. citizen may only need to wait three years after getting permanent residency in order to apply for US citizenship.

 For permanent residents who have established residency in the U.S. for the required amount of time, the actual U.S. citizenship application process can take between six months to one year, or even more.
 To begin the citizenship process, immigrants will need to file the U.S. Immigration and Citizenship Services (USCIS) Form N-400, Application for Naturalization.
 Any mistakes on the form can delay the process considerably, so it is important to fill out the application for citizenship as accurately and as fully as possible.
 Applicants may want to get additional help with the application process to ensure that their citizenship request is not delayed due to a preventable mistake.